 - Green food coloring, optional

 Place all ingredients in a blender in order listed; cover and process until blended.
+Pour into two glasses.
 Serve immediately.
-Yield: 2 servings.